Markets Right Now: Energy stocks lead early gains

 - HQ2 cities listen up: Amazon flexing its political muscle sends a message not just to Seattle

-Bond prices didn’t move much.
-The yield on the 10-year Treasury note held steady at 2.95 percent.
+Bond prices fell.
+The yield on the 10-year Treasury note rose to 3 percent.